History of 56 Prince's Gate

 There are various unpaid positions available as well, such as the two SGA representatives who are elected by the rest of the program participants every semester and the Spiritual Life and Service Committees which are made up of volunteers.

 There are many cultural activities to participate in London.
-The Humanities classes visit a museum every week as part of their course.
-The English class does four theatre trips per semester.
-We also organize trips to Stonehenge, the British Museum, Windsor Castle and Winchester over the course of the year.
-We offer a HOST program, where students can choose to spend a weekend with a British family in a city of their choice.
+The Humanities and Fine Arts classes visit a museum every week as part of their course.
+The English class take four theatre trips per semester.
+We also organise trips to Stonehenge, the British Museum, Windsor Castle and Oxford over the course of the year.
+We subsidise applications to the HOST program, where students can choose to spend a weekend with a British family in various locations across the UK.

 - Premium Tours: www.premiumtours.co.uk